My “dad vibe” must be working overtime these days.

 It also includes firms involved in e-commerce, social networking, data processing, internet software, big data and information technology consulting and services.

-Trading at roughly $92 a share, XSW has returned roughly 106% to investors over the past five years.
-That’s about 126% better than the S&P over the period.
+Trading at roughly $110 a share, XSW has returned roughly 121% to investors over the past five years.
+That’s nearly double the return from the S&P over the period.

 Tech ETF Wealth Builder No. 3: IHI

 Medical devices are on the front lines of healthcare innovation.
 And it’s a field that covers everything from in-vitro diagnostics to remote heart monitoring to deep brain stimulation.